opensafely/documentation/docs/getting-started.md

 ## 4. Push your study to github, and watch the automated tests pass

-Now that your study does something interesting, you should "*push*" it to Github, where it can be viewed by others.
+Now that your study does something interesting, you should "*push*" it to GitHub, where it can be viewed by others.
 Your repository is automatically configured with tests to verify the project is runnable, each time you push.

-1. Open Github Desktop to view your repository.
+1. Open GitHub Desktop to view your repository.
 When you make changes to files in your text editor and save them locally, you also see the changes in GitHub Desktop.
 To add all changes in all files to a single "*commit*", tick the checkbox at the top of the list.<br>